VedikaMule6/NYC-Housing-Complaints-Analytics-using-Big-Data/README.md

 1. 📥 Ingest Data from NYC Open Data into S3
 2. 🔁 Transform data using AWS emr & hadoop
 3. ⚙️ Process Large Data with Spark on EMR
-4. 🧠 Train ML Models to predict complaints
-6. 📊 Visualize in Power BI dashboards
+4. 📊 Visualize in Power BI dashboards
-7. 🔄 Automate using AWS Lambda triggers
+5. 🔄 Automate using AWS Lambda triggers

 ## ✅ Objectives